 It is thought that capsular contracture may be cause by a bacterial “slime” layer, a so called “biofilm”.
 This is not an infection.
 Every time you brush your teeth, bacteria from the mouth can appear in the blood stream.
 This is called a bacteraemia.
 Bacteria from any source of infection or during major dental surgery could lodge on the implant capsule and cause a biofilm.
 It is recommended that a short course of antibiotics be taken if undergoing major dental surgery to decrease the risk of capsular contracture.

 It is normal for an area of skin about the size of a 50 cent piece immediately about the incision to be very numb for along time.
 Rarely there may be numbness of the nipple and areolar complex.
-Hypersensitivity is more common, about 1:10 cases.
-This can take many months to settle and slight hypersensitivity may be permanent is a small number of cases.
+Temporary hpersensitivity is more common, about 1:5 cases.
+This can start in the second week after surgery and take a few months to settle.
+Slight hypersensitivity may be permanent is a small number of cases.

 Modern implants are filled with highly cohesive memory gels that are more solid than liquid.
 Their consistency is a balance between maintaining shape and creating a “feel” similar to normal breast tissue.
 When the implants are upright, the gel will preferentially fill the lower pole of the implant giving a more anatomical shape.
 In under-filled implants this can cause a rippling of the overlying implant shell.
 I use nearly fully inflated implants to minimize this effect but it is still possible.

 If the implants are overfilled, there will be an unnatural fullness of the upper pole of the breast in some cases.